Pizzasan/smas_launcher_rust/readme.md

+# very lazy win x64 rust fork/paste, all credits goes to original creator and to snesrev for making smas playable on windows in the first place

 # Super Mario All-Stars Launcher for Super Mario World

 This is a simple launcher for the Super Mario All-Stars branch of the Super Mario World port by snesrev.
 It allows you to easily run the game on your system.